Plane Calibration

 1/P_ecliptic = 1/P_ICRF + 1/P_axial

-This is the same relationship that produces the perihelion precession period from the axial and inclination precession periods β another manifestation of the modelβs unified framework.
+The same relationship that produces the perihelion precession period from the axial and inclination precession periods — another manifestation of the model’s unified framework.

-Separate from the invariable plane system, the model also tracks how ascending nodes shift on the ecliptic as Earthβs axial tilt (obliquity) changes.
-This uses a different formula:
+Separate from the invariable plane system, the model also tracks how ascending nodes shift on the ecliptic as Earth’s axial tilt (obliquity) changes:

-As the obliquity oscillates over the ~41,915-year cycle, the ecliptic itself tilts slightly, shifting where planetary orbits cross it.
+dΩ/dε = -sin(Ω) / tan(i)where Ω is the ascending node longitude on the ecliptic, ε the obliquity, and i the orbital inclination to the ecliptic.
+As obliquity oscillates over the ~41,915-year cycle, the ecliptic itself tilts slightly, shifting where planetary orbits cross it.
 This is an ecliptic-frame effect that operates independently of the invariable plane node precession.

-The model assigns each fitted planetβs ascending-node precession period as 8H/N β a simple integer divisor (N) of the Solar System Resonance Cycle (8H = ~2.68 million years).
-These periods describe motion over 50,000β2,000,000 year timescales (Laskarβs measured eigenfrequencies fall in the same range).
-With only ~4,000 years of recorded astronomical observations at most, humanity cannot directly observe a complete cycle for any planet.
+The model assigns each fitted planet’s ascending-node precession period as 8H/N — a simple integer divisor of the Solar System Resonance Cycle (8H ≈ 2.68 Myr).
+These periods describe motion over 50,000–2,000,000 year timescales (Laskar’s measured eigenfrequencies fall in the same range).
+With only ~4,000 years of recorded astronomy, humanity cannot directly observe a complete cycle for any planet.

 | Scenario | Short-term motion | Long-term motion |